nxolib/nxo/README.md

 Authorization to perform a function is ultimately based on a user participating in a _Role_.
 Let's look at how Roles are constructed.

-## Components of the Authorization Schema
+## Components of the Authorization Scheme

 ### Organizations